balakuntlaJayanth/Stats/_posts/2020-03-01-Pearson_corelation_in_python.markdown.md

-The above table represents the corelation between subset of the columns
+The above table represents the correlation between subset of the columns

 ```python